Monopolistic Competition

 Long-Run Equilibrium under Monopolistic Competition

-As a result, the economic profits realized by firms in monopolistic competition will fall.
+As a result, the economic profits realized by firms in monopolistic competition will fall (to zero in the long run).
 Further, firms will incur advertising costs for product differentiation.
 This can be seen in consumer products, such as clothing, with high advertising costs.
 For example, large sporting brands pay lucrative contracts to professional sports personalities to differentiate themselves from the competition.

 Consider the following diagram:

-In long-run equilibrium, the optimal output level is still determined where marginal revenue (MR) equals marginal cost (MC), represented by \(Q_1\).
-The price that consumers are prepared to pay for a specific quantity of the product is derived from the demand curve, in this case, \(Q_1\), for the price \(P_1\).
+In long-run equilibrium, the optimal output level is still the level where marginal revenue (MR) equals marginal cost (MC), represented by \(Q_1\).
+The demand curve determines the price consumers are willing to pay for any amount of the product, in this case, \(Q_1\), for the price \(P_1\).

 The average cost does not hit its lowest point until the output reaches \(Q_2\).
 In this long-run equilibrium scenario, the total cost is represented by the area of the rectangle obtained by multiplying \(C_1\) by \(Q_1\).
 The economic profit can be calculated by subtracting the total cost from the total revenue.

-Note that in the graph above, the economic is zero economic profit since total revenue equals total cost.
+Note that in the graph above, the economic profit is zero since total revenue equals total cost.
 Mathematically,

 $$ P_1\times Q_1=C_1\times Q_1 $$

-Note that the zero economic profit is the same for both monopolistic competition and perfect competition in the long run.
-However, the long-run level of output in \(Q_1\) is less than \(Q_2\), which represents the minimum average cost of production and long-run level of output in a perfectly competitive market.
+Note that the zero economic profit in the long run in a monopolistic competition market structure resembles a perfect competition market structure.
+However, the long-run level of output, \(Q_1\), is less than \(Q_2\), which represents the minimum average cost of production and would be the long-run level of output in a perfectly competitive market.
+Also, note that the economic cost in a monopolistic competition market represents the cost associated with differentiation (for instance, advertising), which is absent in a perfect competition market structure.

 Question